Zhong-Lab-UCSD/BENG183_2022Fall_Applied-Genomic-Technologies/Final_Paper/Group_8_UsingStar&TopHat2ForRNA-SeqGenomeAlignment/Group8Markdown.md

 2. FASTA (`.fa`) file
 3. Gene Transfer Format (`.gtf`) file

+(*Tophat2*, n.d.).
 We will discuss each of these files in more detail below.

 **FASTQ file(s)** - FASTQ files contain sequencing reads from a DNA sequencer.
 For the purposes of RNA-seq, the FASTQ files contain the sequences of the RNA reads from the RNA-seq experiment.
 If you did paired end sequencing, you will have two FASTQ files.
 Otherwise, you will have one.
 Before using FASTQ files for alignment, they must undergo quality control.
 Poor quality positions and reads must be removed.
-This can be done using programs such as FASTQC and FASTP.
+This can be done using programs such as FASTQC and FASTP (Shifu, 2018).
 We will not cover how quality control works in detail here, as the focus is on read alignment.
 Once poor quality reads and base pairs are removed from the FASTQ files, they are ready for use with aligners.

 **FASTA file** - This file contains the DNA sequence of the genome of the cells we are performing RNA-seq on.
 This genome is known as a reference genome.
 The aligner takes each read in the FASTQ file(s) and attempts to align it with the reference genome.

 **GTF file** - In many organisms, after being transcribed, RNA is spliced.
 Intron sequences are removed from the RNA and exon sequences are linked together.
 Many of the RNA reads in the FASTQ files come from RNA that has already undergone splicing and only contains exon sequences.
 Some reads may contain portions of multiple exons that are spliced together in the RNA read, but have introns between them in the reference genome.
 Therefore, some reads may need to be split into segments and each segment must align to a different position in the reference genome.
 To accurately align the reads to the reference genome, the aligner must know what parts of the reference genome are exons and what parts are introns.
-The GTF file contains this information.
+The GTF file contains this information (*Gene transfer format*, 2020).

 #### Creating an Index